 \_ISO\DOS\MNU\Freedos288.IMA.gz and .mnu (100KB) - this will boot to a virtual freedos floppy disk image - allows you to access the E2B USB drive as C: (FAT and NTFS, v1.83+)

 \_ISO\UTILITIES_MEMTEST\MEMTEST.IMG.gz and .txt (64KB) - runs memtest86+, Memtest86-5.0.0.iso is memtest86

 Note: The latest version of Memtest86 requires you to make a FAT32 UEFI .imgPTN file and UEFI-boot to it.

 Note that if a file/folder (of any sort) is present in the ANTIVIRUS, BACKUP, DOS, LINUX,UTILITIES, WIN or WINPE folders, then that sub-Menu will be listed in the Main Menu (even if there are no proper payload files in it).
-Just make sure the folder is empty (no sub-sub-folders either) and it won't be listed in the Main menu.
+Just make sure the folder is completely empty (no sub-sub-folders either) and it won't be listed in the Main menu.